 3 Ways To Hit Up On Your Driver

 Many golfers are losing yards because their launch angle is too low.
-There can be various contributing factors that cause this so we have decided to look at 3 ways that can help you hit more up on the ball in order to maximize your distance of the tee.
+There can be various contributing factors that cause this, so here are 3 ways that can help you hit more up on the ball in order to maximize your distance off the tee.

 1. Spine Tilt

 In golf posture, place your driver directly down against the front of your body so that the driver head is between your knees.

 Simply tilt your spine away from the target until the club head touches the inside of your lead knee.
 Go ahead and hold the golf club maintaining this tilt.

 This puts the body in a great position to allow for a slight upward hit on the golf ball.

 From your address position, rehearse making short swings where your back swing goes from “low to high” imagining the club moving upward as you strike the golf ball.